CakeBnut1996/traffic-congestion-prediction/README.md

             loc_weekday: the location of all the weekday models
             loc_weekend: the location of all the weekend models
             nextday: If predicting next i day, nextday is i.
 For example, nextday is 1 if we want to predict tomorrow's traffic [range from 1 to 12]
-        Output:
-            As shown in figure 3 in prediction.ipynb[csv]

     Step 5:Running the above functions
         Input: